-In this project, your task is to build a DASH-compliant (Dynamic Adaptive Streaming over HTTP - that is, compatible with BOTH Apple's HTTP Live Streaming (HLS) and MPEG DASH standard) client-server-based live video streaming system on top of a LAMP stack (Linux, Apache, MySQL, PHP).
+In this project, your task is to build a DASH-compliant (Dynamic Adaptive Streaming over HTTP - that is, compatible with MPEG DASH standard) client-server-based live video streaming system on top of a LAMP stack (Linux, Apache, MySQL, PHP) or your own server framework.

 The DASH approach of streaming is becoming very popular.
-It is basically a replacement for the RTSP/RTP/RTCP based approach to streaming.
+It is basically a replacement for the RTSP/RTP/RTCP based approach to streaming, especially with Video on Demand (VoD).
 With DASH, the server is a simple HTTP web server (e.g., Apache).
 The media (video) is divided into small individually playable video segments which are, for example, 10 seconds long.
 These segments are also called streamlets.
 The client media player retrieves the streamlets from the web server, one at a time, and plays them without interruption.
 For the client to know the streamlet files that belong to a complete video, the server provides a playlist file (also called a Media Presentation Description (MPD)).
-The playlist file has a special format; it is basically a XML file for the MPEG DASH standard and M3U8 format file for HLS.
+The playlist file has a special format; it is basically an XML file for the MPEG DASH standard.
 To start streaming, the client player loads the playlist file and then starts to download the streamlets that are listed in this file.
-Your task is to generate such a playlist file onto the server dynamically as the new streamlets are available from one mobile device and support live playback of those streamlets onto another client device.
+Your task is to generate such a playlist file onto the server from a media file and support VoD playback of those streamlets onto another client device (e.g., your laptop).

 You will be given a number of utilities that will help you to get the project done.
-Additional information will be given during the Lecture 3 on 30 August 2017 and can be found in the slides for that lecture.
+Additional information has been given during the Lecture 4 on 6 September 2019 and can be found in the slides for that lecture.

-The project work is divided into three tasks: (1) create a mobile application that captures a live video and upload its streamlets to a server as they become available, (2) create serverside utilities that prepare incoming streamlets serviceable via DASH playlist, and (3) create another (or the same) mobile application that plays a live/stored DASH playlist, while adaptively switching and playing video streamlets.
+The project work is divided into three tasks: (1) create a mobile application that captures a live video and upload its streamlets to a server as they become available, (2) create server-side utilities that prepare incoming media files into streamlets serviceable via DASH playlist, and (3) create a media player application based on dash.js that plays a stored (VoD) DASH playlist, while adaptively switching and playing video streamlets.